International Student Admission

 An institutional TOEFL and TWE are offered during new international student orientation for a fee.
 Students who score below 530 on the TOEFL and/or below 4 on the TWE are required to enroll full time in Drury’s English for Academic Purposes (EAP) program.

-Submit the following to the International Student Office at Drury University:
+Submit the following to the International Support Services at Drury University:

 If the request for an I-20 is approved, an I-20 will be issued and sent to the student if outside the U.S. Submit the I-20, letter of acceptance, passport, and financial documents to the nearest U.S. Embassy or Consulate to apply for an F-1 (student) visa.
 Students inside the U.S. will receive their I-20 at International Orientation.